LukasBuecherl/FLUENT-Website/content/authors/ZinniaMowri/_index.md

 # Username (this should match the folder name)
 authors:
-  - Zinnia
+  - ZinniaMowri

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: Graduate Researcher, Ph.D.

 # Organizations/Affiliations
 organizations: